suhridmulay/sns-csl-443/README.md

 ## Assignments

 ### Assignment 1
-Find the gcd of a set of integers
+Find the gcd of a set of integers entered via command line arguments